princemuel/princemuel.com/app/content/posts/tailwind-typography/index.md

 Let's add a closing paragraph here so things end with a decently sized block of text.
 I can't explain why I want things to end that way but I have to assume it's because I think things will look weird or unbalanced if there is a heading too close to the end of the document.

 What I've written here is probably long enough, but adding this final sentence can't hurt.

+Here's a simple footnote,[^1] and here's a longer one.[^bignote]

+A footnote can also have multiple lines[^2].

+[^1]: My reference.

+[^2]:
+    To add line breaks within a footnote, prefix new lines with 2 spaces.
+    This is a second line.

+[^bignote]: Here's one with multiple paragraphs and code.

+    Indent paragraphs to include them in the footnote.

+    `{ my code }`

+    Add as many paragraphs as you like.

+...in the study.^[Smith, John. _Title of the Work_.
+(Publisher, 2020), 15-16.]

+First Term
+: This is the definition of the first term.

+Second Term
+: This is one definition of the second term.
+: This is another definition of the second term.

+~~The world is flat.~~ We now know that the world is round.

+- [x] Write the press release
+- [ ] Update the website
+- [ ] Contact the media

+Gone camping! :tent: Be back soon.

+That is so funny! :joy:

+I need to highlight these ==very important words==.

+H~2~O

+X^2^